 Australian Registered Designs have a maximum term of 10 years.

 Below are a few common questions we have had from individuals and businesses.
 We have provided answers to these questions for general information purposes only and these answers are not intended to be legal advice.
-If you’re after more information about designs we recommend visiting the IP Australia Website www.ipaustralia.gov.au.
-Of course, feel free to give us a call for a free initial discussion.
+If you required more information about designs – feel free to give us a call for a free initial discussion.

-In some cases, yes.
-However, like a lot of things in life, a design application may seem simple but there are a number of traps for the unsuspecting.
-Typically, the scope of protection offered by a design is limited to the visual representation filed with the design application.
-So if you file a photograph you may be limited to all the visual features shown which can be a problem in some instances.
-Accordingly, in some cases, it is best to show a canonical version of your design in the application to attempt to seek broader rights.
+In some cases, yes – in other cases – no. A design application may seem simple but there are a number of traps for the unsuspecting – especially the drawings.
+The scope of protection offered by a design is limited to the visual representation filed with the design application.
+So, if you file a photograph (or poor quality drawings) you may be limited to all the visual features shown which can be a problem in some instances.
+Accordingly, in some cases, it is best to show a canonical version of your design in the application to attempt to seek broader rights via specially crafted design drawings.
 However, choice of the representation is very much case-by-case and we would be happy to further discuss your design with you.

 Registered Designs protect the way something looks whereas patents protect the way something works.
 Of course, in some cases, there is some overlap and we can help you work out whether to file for a patent, a design or both.
 For example, if you designed a new pair of scissors with a unique shaped handle, then you may be able to seek Design protection.
 However, as the function of scissors and scissor handles are known, and therefore not new, you would have difficultly obtaining patent protection unless there was some new functional advantage to your scissors.